 Medical marijuana was legalized by voter approval in 2018, but faced delays in setting up a program for sales.
 However, the medical program is gearing up for operation with 192 medical marijuana dispensaries approved.
 If you are a medical marijuana patient in Missouri, don’t worry, purchasing medical marijuana is just around the corner.

 Recreational marijuana remains illegal in Missouri and still comes with some pretty harsh penalties.
 We’re hopeful that this will change soon, as 65% of Missouri residents voted in approval of Amendment 2 to legalize medical marijuana.

-Medical marijuana dispensaries are to open in August of 2020, after over 18 months of delay since Amendment 2 was passed legalizing medical marijuana.
-Medical marijuana will not be hard to come by as 192 medical dispensaries are soon to open across the state!
+Medical marijuana dispensaries opened in August of 2020, after over 18 months of delay since Amendment 2 was passed legalizing medical marijuana.
+Medical marijuana will not be hard to come by as 192 medical dispensaries were licensed to open across the state!